Captivity-Escape Games as a Means for Safety in Online Motion Generation: Addressing , , and by Means of a Captivity-Escape Game of Kind

-In this section, we present a method for solving a captivity-escape game of kind to determine the captivity zone $ \Zcap $ that constitutes a \gls*{TEB} $ \Steb $ (see Theorem~\ref{theo:TEB}).
-To this end, we outline an existing method for solving games of kind in \autoref{sec:preliminaries} and complement this method in \autoref{sec:analyzing_cegc} to address the objectives presented in \autoref{sec:02_introduction}.
+In this section, we present a method that determines a \gls*{TEB} $ \Steb $ through a captivity-escape game of kind.
+To this end, we outline an existing approach for addressing zero-sum differential games of kind in \autoref{sec:preliminaries} and complement this approach in \autoref{sec:analyzing_cegc} to address \ref{O.0}, \ref{O.1}, and \ref{O.2}.